 What Supplements Are Not

-Supplements are not medications.
+Despite common misconceptions, supplements are not medications.
 They are not intended to diagnose, treat, cure, or prevent diseases.
-They also do not compensate for poor lifestyle habits.
+In addition, they cannot compensate for poor lifestyle habits such as chronic sleep deprivation, unbalanced diets, or high stress levels.

 Why People Use Natural Supplements